bearyx-dev/Sellauth-sale-notifications-v2/README.md

 ---

-# 4) Add a Custom Sound
+# 4) Add a Custom Sound (do it in the phone app not web application only this one)

-Upload a custom notification sound inside your Pushover application settings.
+In the app click on the Settings (gear icon) scroll down ALERT SETTINGS --> Custom Sounds --> Upload Custom Sound

 Name it exactly: